salesforcecli/plugin-custom-metadata/messages/insertRecord.md

 Create new custom metadata type records from a CSV file.

-# exampleCaption1
+# examples

-Create record metadata files for type 'My_CMDT_Name' (from your local project) based on values in a CSV file, using 'Name' as the column that specifies the record name:
+- Create record metadata files for type 'My_CMDT_Name' (from your local project) based on values in a CSV file, using 'Name' as the column that specifies the record name:

-# exampleCaption2
+  <%= config.bin %> <%= command.id %> --filepath path/to/my.csv --typename My_CMDT_Name

-Create record metadata files for type 'My_CMDT_Name' (from the specified directory) based on values in a CSV file, using 'PrimaryKey' as the column that specifies the record name:
+- Create record metadata files for type 'My_CMDT_Name' (from the specified directory) based on values in a CSV file, using 'PrimaryKey' as the column that specifies the record name:

+  <%= config.bin %> <%= command.id %> --filepath path/to/my.csv --typename My_CMDT_Name --inputdir path/to/my/cmdt/directory --namecolumn "PrimaryKey"

 # filepathFlagDescription